 Class picture from the first Belvedere School in 1897.
-The adult in the photo is likely Florence Boynton, the longtime teacher who commuted each day from San Francisco via the ferry.
+The woman on the top step is likely Florence Boynton, the longtime teacher who commuted each day from San Francisco via the ferry.
 We believe this school was located about where the home at 403 San Rafael Avenue stands today.